Table of Contents

 To navigate your way around this, know which of the non-bridal jewelry pieces are popular among your target demographics.
 For instance, diamond earrings and necklaces are popular non-bridal gifts among millennial gifters in the US.
 Once you’re able to identify what each psychographic segment desires, you should be able to put out the right marketing communication strategy.

 3. As digital natives, millennials and Gen Z expect a seamless retail experience no matter the touchpoints

 Based on McKinsey’s report, at least one digital touchpoint influences over 70% of all luxury purchases today.
 This is a clear translation of the consumers’ demand for a seamless omnichannel touchpoint.
-Millennials and Gen Z use different digital channels to research about the products, to look for inspiration, and of course, to buy.
+Millennials and Gen Z use different digital channels to research products, look for inspiration, and of course, buy.
 In fact, McKinsey expects online sales of luxury goods, which include jewelry and watches, to reach €74 billion by 2025.